hashicorp/vault/website/source/docs/auth/approle.html.md

 ### AppRole

 An AppRole represents a set of Vault policies, under a name.
-In essense, if a machine needs to authenticate with Vault for a set of policies, an AppRole can be registered under the machine's name with the desired set of policies.
+In essence, if a machine needs to authenticate with Vault for a set of policies, an AppRole can be registered under the machine's name with the desired set of policies.
 If a service requires a set of Vault policies, an AppRole can be registered under